nationalarchives/ds-booking-experience/README.md

 Once a workable high-level flow representing required steps is understood and we have a clear sense of the scope for this work, we will need to estimate the effort involved in delivery. **If estimates exceed available time and resources, we may at this point need to revisit the scope and flow**.
 There is [a table](#estimation-table) below for recording estimates and related considerations.

 Diagrams can be opened in [draw.io](https://draw.io).
 For each there is also a PDF version.
 There are also Axure prototypes which have the `.rp` file extension.

+## Version 1.4

+This [version](iterations/1.4.pdf) seeks to address what has been described as the 'availability conundrum', the essence of this conundrum is: **_how do you present general availability (in a meaningful and digestible way) when availability is any combination across five facets (date, room, order type, camera stand and duration)?_** Previous approaches have have either:

+* led the user through a process of stating their requirements across each facet (which provides the user with a clear sense of the places available for your needs but does not address the question of showing availability up front);
+* shown general availability up front in which case the availability shown is unlikely to reflect any specific user requirements and may lead to frustration later;
+* shown availability based on some 'defaults'.
+This could lead to users missing that there is availability beyond that which is shown and introduces complexity when the default availability has been exhausted

+The approach in version 1.4 attempts to strike a balance between both by introducing 'specified' and 'unspecified' date paths.

+It also:

+* Clarifies the requirement for a timer on the Reader's Ticket page (and how this will be approached in order to meet accessibility regulations)
+* Removes the confirmation page on the basis that it doesn't fit with a user experience where an order remains open for a user to amend at any point until it is closed (by the system, at a specified point before the visit) so that Document Services can prepare the order.
+Instead the user will be provided with in page confirmation of any amendments they make.

 ## Version 1.3